 Australia (and New Zealand)

-Customers need to inform IoT sensor manufacturers on which LoRa network they plan on operating their devices and weather stations.
+Customers need to inform IoT sensor manufacturers, like the MeteoHelix IoT Pro weather station manufacturer BARANI DESIGN Technologies, on which LoRa network they plan on operating their devices and weather stations.
 Australia uses the 915 MHz to 928 MHz wireless network frequency band and thus manufacturers of devices using the Microchip LoRaWAN module RN-2903A must load the correct firmware from Microchip to make the devices function properly.
 AS923 or AU915 Australian firmware.

 New Zealand (additional option)